sdielmann/angular-module-federation/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can also test the application from a different device (e.g. your smartphone) in the same network.
+In order to do so, you must serve the app with `ng serve --host 0.0.0.0` which will make it accessible from outside the localhost.
+You can access the app by opening your local IP address and port in the browser, e.g. `http://192.168.100.1:4200`.

 The mocked backend can be used as a datasource for the application.
 It is started with `npm run backend-mock` and served on port 9080.
 The proxy.config.js of the Angular development server is already set up to use this backend.

 ## Code scaffolding